 - (1) Driveway Permit Review Criteria.
-Approval of a driveway permit shall be based on the following criteria: - (a) Whether the proposed driveway permit is consistent with all the requirements of this ordinance and any other City Code requirements; - (b) Whether the proposed driveway permit is in compliance with all engineering standards adopted by the City;

-(c) Whether the proposed driveway permit is in compliance with any previous approvals for the facility (e.g. adding parking as previously approved by a conditional use permit).

-(2) Driveway Permit Review Process

-- (a) The City Engineer shall review all driveway permit applications. - (b) Applications determined to conform with the approval criteria outlined in Section 3.4.10(D)(1) shall be approved by the City Engineer with any conditions deemed necessary.
-A copy of the approved permit shall be provided to the applicant which includes all conditions and comments. - (c) Applications not conforming with the approval criteria outlined in Section 3.4.10(D)(1) shall be denied by the City Engineer.
+Approval of a driveway permit shall be based on the following criteria: - (a) Whether the proposed driveway permit is consistent with all the requirements of this ordinance and any other City Code requirements; - (b) Whether the proposed driveway permit is in compliance with all engineering standards adopted by the City; - (c) Whether the proposed driveway permit is in compliance with any previous approvals for the facility (e.g. adding parking as previously approved by a conditional use permit). - (d) The conditions of 3.3.13: Mitigation and 3.3.14: Environmental Review are met. - (2) Driveway Permit Review Process - (a) The City Engineer shall review all driveway permit applications. - (b) Applications determined to conform with the approval criteria outlined in Section 3.4.10(E)(1) shall be approved by the City Engineer with any conditions deemed necessary.
+A copy of the approved permit shall be provided to the applicant which includes all conditions and comments. - (c) Applications not conforming with the approval criteria outlined in Section 3.4.10(E)(1) shall be denied by the City Engineer.
 A notice of denial shall be provided to the applicant which includes all identified reasons for denial. - F. Reasonable Conditions.
 In approving a driveway permit, the City Engineer may impose such reasonable conditions and requirements as it deems necessary and appropriate to ensure continued compliance with the driveway permit review criteria. - G. Effect of Driveway Permit Approval.
 The issuance of a Driveway Permit shall authorize only the changes approved by the City Engineer as depicted by the application materials.